-Howard really doesn't have too many genuine heroes.
-John Lennon, Paul McCartney, and Bob Grant would number among them, as would one of this year's most incredible guest, Neil Young.
+Howard really doesn’t have too many genuine heroes.
+John Lennon, Paul McCartney, and Bob Grant would number among them, as would today’s incredible guest, Neil Young.

-Neil stopped by and opened up to Howard about everything – music, Woodstock, Crosby Stills Nash & Young, songwriting, you name it.
+Neil stopped by this morning and opened up to Howard about everything – music, Woodstock, Crosby Stills Nash & Young, songwriting, you name it.

 So, imagine you’re sitting with Howard in his childhood bedroom as he spins Neil Young records and gets to ask one of his true heroes everything he’s ever wanted to know.

 Here are the highlights from Howard’s interview with Neil Young: